 What you get back

 The full amount you paid for that course, in the original currency.
-Stripe and card‑network fees are absorbed by us — you get the full sticker price back.
+Stripe and card-network fees are absorbed by us.
+Once a refund is processed, the course is removed from your library; the free preview portion remains available to anyone.

 Abuse